-• Nomination of candidates for election to Staff Council Representative Positions shall result from secret ballot during the month of April prior to the April Assembly meeting.
+- Nomination of candidates for election to Staff Council Representative Positions shall result from secret ballot during the month of April prior to the April Assembly meeting.
 Each division staff member may vote up to one name for each open position.
 A person must be employed by Blackburn a minimum of one year before accepting a position on Staff Council.
-The presiding chair shall collect all votes.

-• Representative division are divided and subdivided as follows:

-• Academic Support - Tech Services, Records, Lumpkin Learning Commons, Education Office, Institutional Research, and Enrollment Services.

-• Administrative I - Financial Aid, Business Office, and Bookstore.

-• Administrative II - Institutional Advancement, PR and Marketing, Office of the President.

-- Admissions

-- Athletics

-- Physical Plant

-• Student Life - Student Life Office, Campus Security, Career Services, Work Program,

-• Election shall be prepared by the presiding Staff Council Chair, and shall be distributed no later than 15 days prior to the April Assembly meeting, with a notice of vote being provided for each staff member eligible to vote.

-- The votes shall be returned to the presiding Chair within a designated amount of time to be tabulated. - The Staff Assembly Chair will notify the newly elected Representatives.
+The presiding chair shall collect all votes. - Representative division are divided and subdivided as follows: - Academic Support Tech Services, Records, Lumpkin Learning Commons, Education Office, Institutional Research, and Enrollment Services. - O Administrative I Financial Aid, Business Office, and Bookstore. - Administrative II Institutional Advancement, PR and Marketing, Office of the President. - Admissions - o Athletics - o Physical Plant - o Student Life Student Life Office, Campus Security, Career Services, Work Program, - Election shall be prepared by the presiding Staff Council Chair, and shall be distributed no later than 15 days prior to the April Assembly meeting, with a notice of vote being provided for each staff member eligible to vote. - The votes shall be returned to the presiding Chair within a designated amount of time to be tabulated. - The Staff Assembly Chair will notify the newly elected Representatives.